How to Practice Strong Crisis Leadership During COVID-19

 Open communication is key

 One point that especially stood out to me from the forum was the importance of having open communication.
-Like most companies, Accelity has transitioned from being in the office to being fully remote.
+Like most companies, Accelity has transitioned from being in the office to be fully remote.
 I’m used to talking to teammates and clients all day, and as an extrovert it’s been a big adjustment.

 Matt and Anna reiterated that communication is key right now.
 It helps to know where everyone stands within the business and what they’re doing.
 When working remotely, it’s all too easy to let tasks go by the wayside.
 It’s even easier to avoid having the hard conversations that are so crucial to moving the business forward.